Kwantux/networks/src/main/resources/README.md

-# Networks Alpha Test v2.0-1a
+# Networks v2.0.0

-### Please note, that this alpha is NOT intended for use!
-### If you want to use the plugin, download the latest stable version v1.2.1 from modrinth

 ## Report any bugs on Discord or Github

+If you need help with the plugin, feel free to ask your question on our discord!

 ---